EhabMagdyy/FOTA-STM32/README.md

 5. **Firebase Setup**:
    - Host the firmware update files in Firebase.
    - ***See this video: https://youtu.be/MsZfV0x_G8k?si=pQoq8CVdHGI1mdZX***

-5. **Supabase Setup**, Free Alternative for Hosting and downloading update file:
+6. If you need Free Alternative for Hosting and downloading update file, **Supabase Setup**:
    - Host the firmware update files in Supabase.
    - ***See this video:https://youtu.be/kj9r1ZNDGgY***